Your Custom Text Here

 Original Plays:

 The Vic, For Home and Country, The Book of Esther, and Schoolhouse, published by Talon Books, have been performed across Canada and the US.
+Salesman in China, co-written with Jovanni Sy, premiered to tremendous acclaim at the Stratford Festival in 2024.

 Opera Libretti:

-David Ogborn's The Translator and Craig Galbraith's she sees her lover in the light of morning (Tapestry), and the New Zealand composer Anthony Young's The Angle of Reflection (Auckland Philharmonia Orchestra).
+David Ogborn's The Translator and Craig Galbraith's she sees her lover in the light of morning (Tapestry).
+New Zealand composer Anthony Young's The Angle of Reflection (Auckland Philharmonia Orchestra).
 Brodie and Young’s award-winning Ulla’s Odyssey was workshopped by the Opera Factory in Auckland NZ; premiered at Kings Place, London in 2015 (OperaUpClose); and subsequently toured the UK for two seasons.
-Brodie is an alumna of the Tapestry New Opera Composer-Librettist Laboratory, and she collaborated with composer Ogborn on the highly successful site-specific piece Opera on the Rocks at Toronto’s Paupers Pub… before pub opera was a thing.
+Brodie is an alumna of the Tapestry New Opera Composer-Librettist Laboratory, and collaborated with composer Ogborn on the highly successful site-specific piece Opera on the Rocks at Toronto’s Paupers Pub… before pub opera was a thing.

 Translations: